SQF Program FAQs

 - SQFI provides complimentary copies of the SQF codes and free, comprehensive practical guidance to assist in the implementation of SQF systems.

-- SQF is the only GFSI-recognized standard that incorporates a QUALITY certification component.
+- SQF is the only GFSI recognized standard that provides a separate, unique approach to incorporating a Quality certification component.

 - Improves process management by helping to proactively identify and manage risk so as to avoid stock recoveries, market withdrawals and rework.